fingerprintjs/fingerprintjs-android/README.md

 ### Change hash function

-The library uses MurMur3 hash (64x128) which is fast and optimal for the most of the cases.
+The library uses [MurMur3 hash](https://en.wikipedia.org/wiki/MurmurHash) (64x128) which is fast and optimal for most of the cases.

-If it doesn't work for you, you can change the hash function.
+If this hash function does not work for you, you can change it to a different one.

 To do it, implement your own hasher, and pass it to `Configuration` class as shown below: